-Conclusion: When changing the D/h_i ratio, we see a huge change in the system's fuel injection quality.
-With the same amount of fuel supplied to a cycle, the more we reduce the piston diameter, the more useful stroke the pump piston will have.
-Therefore, the spraying time is longer.
-Due to the decrease in piston diameter, the instantaneous compressed fuel flow through the high pressure valve decreases, and the pressure in the system decreases.
+Conclusion: When changing the D/h_i ratio, we see a massive change in the system's fuel injection quality.
+With the same amount of fuel supplied to a cycle, the more we reduce the piston diameter, the more helpful stroke the pump piston will have, so the injection time will be longer.
+Due to the decrease in piston diameter, the instantaneous compressed fuel flow through the high-pressure valve decreases, and the pressure in the system decreases.
 The force lifting the injector decreases, the fuel flow through the injector decreases, and the fuel flow leaking through the injector decreases.
-In general, the average fuel particle diameter is small and uniform throughout the injection process, the spray beam taper angle and spray length are reduced but not significantly.
+The average fuel particle diameter is generally small and uniform throughout the injection process.
+The spray beam taper angle and spray length are reduced but not significantly.